panva/jose/docs/interfaces/_jwe_general_decrypt_.generaldecryptgetkey.md

 *Defined in [src/types.d.ts:79](https://github.com/panva/jose/blob/v3.5.0/src/types.d.ts#L79)*

-Interface for JWT Decryption dynamic key resolution.
+Interface for General JWE Decryption dynamic key resolution.
 No token components have been verified at the time of this function call.

 #### Parameters: